 My experience at this fall’s SRSP was great as usual.
 I arrived just after 12 noon on the day the star party started, Monday October 12th.
 I was surprised how many folks were already there, there must have been 20 folks already set up or setting up their gear.
 It was a constant flow of new arrivals the rest of the day and into the next several days.
 Of the 140 or so registered attendees, about 60 were registered for the full week with the remainder registered for the weekend.
 By Wednesday there were definitely 60 plus people in attendance.
 Unfortunately I could not stay the weekend due to prior commitments.

-Below is a slide show of shots I took during the day of SRSP:
+Below is a slide show of shots I took during the day at SRSP:

 The skies at night did not disappoint.
 I had 4 great nights of observing and made quite a bit of headway in logging objects toward by Binocular Messier program, my Herschel 400 program and my Bright nebula program.
 The nights were unfortunately very high in humidity and cool; the result was some rather dewy nights.
 Wednesday night was so dewy, if it was any more dewy they could not longer call it dew, it would have been a light rain with no clouds!
 Folks had their eyepieces dewing up in their cases with the covers on.